How many of us have got into the trap of encountering fake news on Twitter and abiding by it, considering it to be true?

 Who to blame?

-We realized that apart from billions of humans using social media post update, there are bots residing within.
+We realized that apart from billions of humans using social media to post updates, there are bots residing within and knows how to delete twitter account or how to operate Twitter account.

 The research found that these bots pretend to be human and spread false news.